-3.2.1.3 Description of Test Design
+3.2.1.3 DESCRIPTION OF TEST DESIGNS

-The MCAS assessment instruments are structured using both common and matrix items.
-Identical common items are administered to all students in a given grade.
-Student scores are based on student performance on common items only.
-Matrix items are either new items included on the test for field-test purposes or equating items used to link one year's results to those of previous years.
-Equating and field-test items are divided among the multiple forms of the test for each grade and content area.
+The MCAS assessments contain both common and matrix items.
+The common items are administered to all students and count toward a student's overall score.
+Matrix items are either field-test items or equating items.
+Field-test items are tried out to see how they perform and do not count toward a student's score.
+Equating items are used to link one year's results to those of previous years and do not count toward a student's score.
+Equating and field-test items are distributed among multiple forms of the test for each grade and content area.

-The number of test forms varies by grade and content area but ranges between 10 and 20 forms.
+The number of test forms varies by grade and content area and typically ranges between 10 and 30 forms.
 Each student takes one form of the test and therefore answers a subset of matrix items.
 Common and matrix items are not distinguishable to test takers.
-Because all students are given matrix items, an adequate sample size (a minimum of 1,500 responses per item) is obtained to produce reliable data that can be used to inform equating decisions and common item selection for future tests.
+Because all students are given matrix items, an adequate sample size (typically a minimum of 1,500 responses per item) is obtained to produce data that can be used to inform equating decisions and common item selection for future tests.

-In 2018, two common forms were developed for the grades 3-8 ELA and mathematics assessments: one form designated as the computer-based (CB) common form and one form designated as the paper-based (PB) common form.
-To create the PB common form, technology-based items that appeared on the CB form were replaced by items that could be administered on paper.
-The replacement items were worth the same value and aligned to the same or similar content standards as the online-only items.
+In 2019, two common forms were developed for the grades 3-8 and 10 ELA and mathematics assessments and the grades 5 and 8 STE assessments: one form designated as the computer-based (CBT) common form and one form designated as the paper-based (PBT) common form.
+To create the PBT common form, technology-enhanced items that appeared on the CBT form were revised and made into "paper cousins."
+Paper cousins are items that test the same content as the technology-enhanced items on the CBT, but they have been changed into multiple-choice or multiple-select items.